datastax/dsbulk/manual/settings.md

 #### --schema.queryTtl _&lt;number&gt;_

 The Time-To-Live (TTL) of inserted/updated cells during load (seconds); a value of -1 means there is no TTL.
 Not applicable to unloading nor counting.
+Ignored when `schema.query` is provided.
 For more information, see the [CQL Reference](https://docs.datastax.com/en/dse/6.0/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__ime-value), [Setting the time-to-live (TTL) for value](http://docs.datastax.com/en/dse/6.0/cql/cql/cql_using/useTTL.html), and [Expiring data with time-to-live](http://docs.datastax.com/en/dse/6.0/cql/cql/cql_using/useExpire.html).

 Default: **-1**.